c3lang/c3-web/src/content/docs/Implementation Details/specification.md

 The following keywords are reserved and may not be used as identifiers:

 ```
-asm         any         anyfault
+asm         any         fault
 assert      attribute   break
 case        catch       const
 continue    default     defer
 alias         do          else
 enum        extern      false
-fault       fn          if
+while       fn          if
 import      inline      macro
 module      nextcase    null
 public      return      struct
 switch      true        try
 typeid      var         void
-while

 bool        int128      double
 float       long        ulong